Preparing for a job interview can be nerve-wracking enough on its own, but having to do an interview online poses an additional set of challenges.

 6. Make Any Final Preparations

-Just before your interview begins, take care of any last-minute distractions.
+Just before your interview begins, eliminate any last-minute distractions.

 Turn your phone to silent mode, turn off notifications on your computer, close unnecessary windows on your computer screen and make sure all children and/or pets are tended to.
 If there’s anything else in your home that regularly makes noise, like door chimes or alarms, make sure that those are turned off as well.